 Our sleep-wake cycle is a pattern in the body that ensures we feel tired at roughly the same time each night and wakeful around the same hour each morning.
 We can easily interfere with it though by consuming caffeine late in the day, looking at blue light devices in the evening, exercising vigorously within a few hours before bed, or focusing too much on stress.
-Because of that, it’s important to create a very fixed ritual in the hours leading up to bedtime.
+Because of that, it’s important to create a fixed ritual before bedtime.
 While you can use journaling to itemize the issues causing stress, be sure this is done several hours ahead of bedtime.
-Shortly before bed should be a “no worry zone” and you should do things that lead to calmness and mental ease.
+Shortly before bed should be a “no-worry zone” and you should do things that lead to calmness and mental ease.
 You can try meditation, gentle yoga, a hot bath, or any of the other tips in this article.
 The main goal is to cue yourself to set aside worry and focus on healthy and happy sleep.
 To learn more about creating a nightly ritual that works for you, click here.

 - Take a comfortable position either sitting or lying down.

 - Choose a “focus.”
-This can be a word (relax, breathe, calm, peace, etc.), a sound (ohm is the most popular choice), a short prayer or relaxing poem, or a mantra such as “breathe in calmness, exhale tension.”
+This can be a word (relax, breathe, calm, peace, etc.), a sound (ohm is a popular choice), a short prayer or relaxing poem, or a mantra such as “breathe in calmness, exhale tension.”
 Repeat the focus on both the inhale and exhale.

-- Begin by breathing in through the nose and exhaling through the mouth.
-Focus on proper breathing and the focus of your choice.
+- Begin by breathing in through the nose and exhaling through the nose or mouth.
+Pay attention to your breathing and the focus of your choice.

 - Let everything else go.
-If you notice you are thinking about anything other than the focus, restore yourself with a selected phrase such as “refocus” or “think.”
-And shift back into the mindfulness.
+If you notice you are thinking about anything other than the focus, just shift back into the mindfulness without judgement.

 Progressive Muscle Relaxation

-This mind-body relaxation technique is a simple, effective way to release stress in the areas of your body where you hold stress and tension.
-Progressive relaxation involves working one at a time with different areas and muscle groups of the body, first tensing and relaxing them.
+This 100-year old technique is a simple, effective way to learn to notice when there is stress your body and how to relax it.
+Progressive muscle relaxation involves working one at a time with different areas and muscle groups of the body, first tensing and relaxing them.